AllenJue/Server/README.md

 * more complex behavior between clients and servers
 * giving priority to certain clients
 * connecting this type of behavior to a more interactive GUI
+* create new factors for users (followers, friends, message log)
+* add tests for inter-user communication

 Regarding Security:
 I understand that SHA256 is more secure, and it is not the best practice to store the passwords